User roles and permissions in Amplitude

 • Create permission groups

-• Delete organization or change organization name and URL (the Admin must submit this request to the Amplitude Support team)
+• Delete the organization or change its name and URL (requires submission to Amplitude Support)

-• Can't change full name of other users
+• Can't change the full name of other users

-• Can't change or reset password for other users
+• Can't change or reset passwords for other users

-• Can't change their own role in the organization
+• Can't change their own role within the organization

-• Can't remove themselves from the organization.
-To do so, request an admin or manager remove you from the organization.
+• Can't remove themselves from the organization (an admin or manager must perform this action)

-• Can't permanently delete another user’s content.
-Admins can archive users content but only owners can delete their content after archiving.
+• Can't permanently delete another user's content (only content owners can delete their content after archiving)

 Was this page helpful?